PubInv/krake/README.md

 Krake is an **annunciator** meant to alert a human to something needing attention.

+The Krake has been developed primarily by volunteer Nagham Kheir, with oversight from volunteer Inventional Coach Lee Erickson.

 # Wi-Fi enablement
 It will connect as a station to a Wi-Fi local area network.
 The Krake receives alarm messages from another device, the Controller.